mhemsley3/git-tutorial/README.md

 Name:

 Modify this file as instructed in the tutorial description.
+See [this Markdown cheat sheet](https://www.markdownguide.org/cheat-sheet/) for reference.